 The city is at a critical time for transportation funding.
 Flattening sales tax revenues, a general decline in federal, state and local funding sources, and increasing construction costs mean that the city must identify additional sources of revenue if we are to maintain the currently transportation system adequately and continue to invest in enhancements.

-In fall 2018, look for opportunities on Be Heard Boulder to weigh in on city investment priorities and provide feedback on how the city is doing in terms of maintenance and system performance.
+Look for opportunities on Be Heard Boulder to weigh in on city investment priorities and provide feedback on how the city is doing in terms of maintenance and system performance.

-Following the October 23, 2018, Study Session with City Council, staff will be organizing a community working group of stakeholders to work with staff on investment priorities and to identify potential local funding mechanisms to mitigate the impact of flattening sales tax revenue.
+Staff is organizing a community working group of stakeholders to work with staff on investment priorities and to identify potential local funding mechanisms to mitigate the impact of flattening sales tax revenue.

-In preparation for the October 23, 2018, City Council Study Session, staff will be preparing documentation on existing budget conditions and future revenue trends, a review of investment policies, and best practices for locally funding operations, maintenance and enhancements in the face of unknown state and federal funding availability.
+Staff is also preparing documentation on existing budget conditions and future revenue trends, a review of investment policies, and best practices for locally funding operations, maintenance and enhancements in the face of unknown state and federal funding availability.